pipe-cd/pipecd/docs/content/en/docs-v0.47.x/user-guide/configuration-reference.md

 | runStandaloneTask | bool | Run standalone tasks during deployments.
 About standalone task, see [here](https://docs.aws.amazon.com/AmazonECS/latest/userguide/ecs_run_task-v2.html).
 The default value is `true`. |
 | accessType | string | How the ECS service is accessed.
 One of `ELB` or `SERVICE_DISCOVERY`.
 See examples [here](https://github.com/pipe-cd/examples/tree/master/ecs/servicediscovery/simple).
 The default value is `ELB`. |

+### Restrictions of Service Definition

+There are some restrictions in configuring a service definition file.

+- `capacityProviderStrategy` is not supported.
+- `clientToken` is not supported.
+- `deploymentController` is required and must be `EXTERNAL`.
+- `loadBalancers` is not supported.
+Use `targetGroups` in [ECSDeploymentInput](#ecsdeploymentinput) instead.
+- `platformFamily` is not supported.
+- `propagateTags` is always set as `SERVICE`.
+- `taskDefinition` is not supported.
+PipeCD uses the definition in `taskDefinitionFile` in [ECSDeploymentInput](#ecsdeploymentinput).

+### Restrictions of Task Definition

+There are some restrictions in configuring a task definition file.

+- `placementConstraints` is not supported.
+- `proxyConfiguration` is not supported.
+- `tags` is not supported.

 ### ECSTargetGroupInput

 | Field | Type | Description | Required |